Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Dark Photon Dark Matter Search with an SRF Cavity

-\emph{Dark Photon Dark Matter Search with an SRF Cavity.}---The Superconducting Quantum Materials and Systems (SQMS) Center, hosted by Fermilab, performs a wide range of multidisciplinary experiments with SRF cavities.
-An experiment studying the material properties of an SRF cavity for temperatures below \SI{1}{K} was underway when it was decided that a fixed-frequency dark photon dark matter search should be performed with the same cavity.
-This proof-of-principle search using a ${\ql \approx \num{8e9}}$, a HEMT amplifier, and the standard haloscope analysis is enough to demonstrate superior sensitivity to wavelike dark photons compared to previous searches.
+The Superconducting Quantum Materials and Systems (SQMS) Center, hosted by Fermilab, performs a wide range of multidisciplinary experiments with SRF cavities for quantum computing and quantum sensing.
+One of these efforts includes a family of SRF haloscope experiments known as SERAPH (SupERconducting Axion and Paraphoton Haloscope).
+The first phase of SERAPH is a proof-of-principle dark photon search using existing accelerator SRF cavities.
+Using an SRF cavity with ${\ql \approx \num{4.7e9}}$, a HEMT amplifier, and the standard haloscope analysis is enough to demonstrate superior sensitivity to wavelike dark photons compared to previous searches.

 The haloscope consists of a TESLA-shaped single-cell niobium cavity~\cite{Aune:2000gb} with TM$_{010}$ resonant frequency ${f_0 \approx \SI{1.3}{GHz}}$.
 The cavity is made of fine-grain bulk niobium with a high residual resistivity ratio of $\simeq 300$.
 The cavity volume is \SI{3875}{mL}, and the effective volume calculated from Equation~\ref{eqn:veff} is $\veff = \SI{669}{mL}$, assuming a randomly polarized DP field.
 Electromagnetic coupling to the cavities is performed using axial pin couplers at both ends of the beam tubes.